ooc-lang/ooc-lang.org/content/docs/tutorial.md

     curl -I http://example.org/

-(Of course, that wasn't her website's actual URL, which we have sneakingly substituted with something a tad more common, in order to protect our heroin's privacy.)
+(Of course, that wasn't her website's actual URL, which we have sneakingly substituted with something a tad more common, in order to protect our heroine's privacy.)

 Running that simple command was enough to let her know, with a simple look, whether the website was up and running or down in the ground — in which case prompt maintenance